luloxi/evolution-DAO/README.md

 # 🐣 evolution-DAO: Khazi

+Decentralized Autonomous Organizations (DAOs) are self-governing entities that operate on the blockchain.
+They are designed to operate without a central authority and rely on smart contracts to make decisions.

 evolution-DAO is a DAO development repo for building different DAOs with increasing difficulty.

 This branch is for Khazi, the most basic of them all.